acsaeng/vet-med-clinic-app/README.md

 ### Example Tests

-Some example API endpoint tests that walk through the following user stories can be can be viewed in `testing/example_tests.pdf`.
+Some example API endpoint tests that walk through the following user stories can be can be viewed in `Back End/api-testing/old-tests/example_tests.pdf`.
 - Status (`VET-15`)
 - Reminders (`VET-38`)
 - Comments (`VET-24` and `VET-45`)